nanos-world/docs/modding/AssetsDevelopmentKit.rst

 .. image:: https://i.imgur.com/SkBteAq.png

 If you are creating a Material, you can use these Physical Materials do integrate better with nanos world.
-Using these Physical Materials will allow nanos world recognize which type of surfice your Prop/Object is, giving it the proper auto-generated Hit Sound.
+Using these Physical Materials will allow nanos world recognize which type of surface your Prop/Object is, giving it the proper auto-generated Hit Sound.
 DO NOT modify or rename them, only use them in your Materials.

 Mannequin Skeleton ``NanosWorld/Characters/Common/SKEL_Mannequin``